gkatzioura/CloudStorageMaven/README.md

 # CloudStorageMaven

-The CloudStorageMaven projects aims to provide an easy way to host your java artificats without having to set up a maven repository.
+The CloudStorageMaven projects aims to provide an easy way to host your java artificats on the cloud without having to set up a maven repository.

 Cloud storage options supported: